Finding & Working with Contractors | 28 views |

 Answer from Construction Brain

-In Ontario, contractors cannot charge for work not in the original contract without your written approval - but there are important protections you need to know about.
+In Ottawa and Ontario, contractors cannot charge for work not in the original contract without your written approval - this is a major red flag and potential violation of consumer protection laws.

-When additional work becomes necessary during your project, the contractor must stop work and provide you with a written change order that includes the specific work to be done, materials needed, labor costs, and timeline impact.
-You have the right to refuse the additional work, seek a second opinion, or negotiate the pricing before agreeing.
+The contractor must stop work and explain why extra work is necessary.
+They need to provide you with a detailed written change order that includes the specific work to be done, materials needed, labor costs, and timeline impact.
+You have the right to refuse the additional work or seek a second opinion.
+Only after you sign the written change order can they proceed and charge for that work.

 Red Flags to Watch For